kstenerud/streamux/README.md

 ### Initiator Message Flow

 The initiator flow is gated on each side to the other's initiator request, because it is needed in order to formulate an initiator response.
-Once a peer has sent an initiator response `accept`, it is free to begin sending normal messages, even if it hasn't yet received the other peer's response.
+Once a peer has sent an initiator response of `accept`, it is free to begin sending normal messages, even if it hasn't yet received the other peer's response.
 If it turns out that the other peer has rejected the initiator request, the session is dead anyway, and none of the sent requests will have been processed.

 #### Successful Flow